East Nusa Tenggara: Transport

+The Port of Labuan Bajo also serves the province.

 Education

-Education in East Nusa Tenggara continues to improve despite various challenges.
-Accessibility to education is still difficult, especially in remote areas and islands, where many schools lack basic facilities such as proper buildings, laboratories, and libraries.
+Accessibility to education is difficult, especially in remote areas and islands, where many schools lack basic facilities such as proper buildings, laboratories, and libraries.
 The quality of teaching also needs to be improved due to the uneven distribution of teachers and the lack of qualified teaching staff in rural areas.
 Efforts to improve this sector continue to be carried out through government programs such as scholarships and the construction of new schools, although infrastructure and teaching staff challenges remain major issues.

 Health

 The health sector in East Nusa Tenggara sees major challenges in terms of access to and quality of health services.
 Many remote areas are difficult to reach, and health facilities are often inadequate with limited equipment and medicines.
 The shortage of medical personnel, especially in rural areas, further exacerbates this situation.
 Major health problems in NTT (East Nusa Tenggara) include malnutrition, high maternal and infant mortality rates, and infectious diseases such as malaria and tuberculosis.
 Efforts to improve the situation are being made through the construction of new health facilities, national health programs, and interventions from non-governmental organizations, although geographic and logistical challenges remain major obstacles.